jackbush/the-blob/README.md

 # The Blob
 A browser-based generative art project using [p5.js](https://p5js.org/).
+Built with Vite, deployed to GitHub Pages at `https://jackbush.github.io/the-blob/`.

 ## Commands